Any SMTP Provider

 Send a test message to any address straight from the admin dashboard β verify your SMTP configuration is working before it matters.

-A WP-Cron job opens a TCP connection to your SMTP server at your chosen interval β no email sent, just a port probe.
-Detects outages before your customers do.
+A WP-Cron job runs a real connection + EHLO + STARTTLS + AUTH test against your SMTP server at your chosen interval β no email sent on success.
+Detects outages before your customers do, and checks whether a failure looks like a known provider-side outage before alerting you.

 When consecutive SMTP failures hit your threshold, an instant webhook notification fires to Slack, Microsoft Teams, Google Chat, Discord, or any custom webhook endpoint (Zapier, Make, n8n) β completely free, no Pro tier required.